pooriya-jamie/IU-Xray-Report-Generation/README.md

 ## Dataset

 The IU X-ray dataset consists of chest X-ray images and corresponding medical reports.
 Ensure you have the necessary permissions to use the dataset and comply with its terms of use.
+You can download the dataset from [here](https://drive.google.com/file/d/1DS6NYirOXQf8qYieSVMvqNwuOlgAbM_E/view?usp=sharing) and then put the files in data/iu_xray.

 ## Model Architecture